crised/lanelines-P1/writeup.md

 I spent most of the time dealing with this fact.
 Problem with `draw_lines` is that sometime it draw lines connecting left and right lanes.
 To avoid this error, I forced the method to only draw lines that had similar slopes.

-Another shortcoming is that lines are oscillating a bit.
+Another shortcoming is that lines are oscillating a bit, I wished I could have make them more steady.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use Supervided Learning, humanly marking the lanes in the target value.
+A possible improvement would be to use Supervised Learning, humanly marking the lanes in the target value.

 Another potential improvement could be to use Reinforcement Learning, rewarding the car when it's inside the lanes, and punishing it when it trespasses them.